 About Princess Olga of Kiev

 When Igor was murdered in 945, Princess Olga assumed the regency for her son, Svyatoslav.
 Olga served as regent until her son was of age in 964.
-She was known as a ruthless and effective ruler, revenging her husband's murder by executing the killers and their followers.
+She was known as a ruthless and effective ruler.
+She resisted marrying Prince Mal of the Drevlians, who had been the killers of Igor, killing their emissaries and then burning their city in revenge for her husband's death.
+She resisted other offers of marriage and defended Kiev from attacks.

 Princess Olga turned to religion.
 She traveled to Constantinopole in 957, where some sources say that she was baptized by the Patriarch Polyeuctus with the Emperor Constantine VII as her god-father.
-She may have converted to Christianity before her trip to Constantinopole.
+She may have converted to Christianity before her trip to Constantinopole, perhaps in 945.

 After Princess Olga returned to Kiev, she was unsuccessful in converting her son or very many others.
+Bishops appointed by the Holy Roman Emperor Otto were expelled by Svyatoslav's allies, according to several early sources.
 Her example, however, may have helped to influence her grandson, Vladimir I, who was the third son of Svyatoslav.

 Princess Olga died, probably on July 11, 969.
 She is considered the first saint of the Russian Orthodox Church.
 Her relics were lost in the 18th century.